-A panic attack is a sudden onset of intense fear or anxiety that causes a physical response in the victim.
-They often come on without warning and may be triggered by any number of factors.
+A panic attack is a sudden onset of intense fear or anxiety that causes a physical response in the sufferer.
+Panic attacks often occur without warning and may be triggered by any number of factors.
 Because of the sudden physical reaction, some panic attack sufferers may believe that they are having a heart attack or some other life-threatening condition.

 In light of the potential dangers that panic attacks can create, seeking treatment is absolutely imperative.
-Some treatments that can go a long way towards reducing the effects of panic, include solutions like the following…
+Some treatments that can reduce the effects of panic, include the following…

-Medication may not completely stop panic attacks, but it can reduce the severity and frequency that an individual suffers from attacks.
+Medication may not completely stop panic attacks, but it can reduce the severity and frequency that an individual suffers from them.
+Medication helps control and treat panic attacks by reducing physiological responses that trigger attacks.

-A selective serotonin reuptake inhibitor (SSRI) will decrease the anticipatory anxiety that often accompanies panic attacks and help make the sensations that an individual experiences feel far less intense.
+A selective serotonin reuptake inhibitor (SSRI) is one option and will decrease the anticipatory anxiety that often accompanies panic attacks.
 The most commonly prescribed SSRIs in the United States include:

 - fluoxetine (Prozac)